CKIC-FM: History

 The station began broadcasting a test signal on December 15, 2003 and officially launched on April 27, 2004.
 Initially, the station followed a Triple-A format.
 At the time, this was the first of its kind in Canada.
 Kick-FM used the tag line 'A Rock 'n' Soul Adventure' for the first year of its existence.

 With the arrival of short-lived CKFE-FM, Kick-FM migrated to a unique Modern Rock format.
 The selections featured songs popular in the UK and at College radio in the U.S. In addition, Kick-FM played more Winnipeg-based musicians than any other station in the city (22% of its play list).
 The majority of music on Kick-FM's play list was unique to this station, with little overlap from other stations.

 After several years as "Winnipeg's New Sound," Kick-FM began to identify itself as "Winnipeg's Indie Station - Independent Rock, Independent Talk."
 The musical emphasis swung away from the more established alternative artists (now being played locally by CURVE 94.3, see CHIQ-FM) and now concentrates on music by unsigned, independent artists.
 For four years, the station also hosted a weekday talk program by citizen journalist, blogger, community activist and government critic, Marty Gold.
 This program was abruptly taken off the air by the board running the station, soon after a new President took office at Red River College.

-In May 2007, 92.9 KICK-FM was named the number 3 favorite Winnipeg radio station (behind #2 Hot 103 and #1 Power 97) in a poll by readers of Uptown Magazine; in May 2008, 92.9 KICK-FM was named the number 2 favorite Winnipeg radio station (behind #1 Hot 103) in a poll by readers of the same magazine.
+In March 2007, the regular morning show host Al McClean stepped down after a long successful run to go on to greater opportunities.
+That wasn’t the end of the morning show.
+At the time 92.9 KICK-FM was named the number 3 favorite Winnipeg radio station (behind #2 Hot 103 and #1 Power 97) in a poll by readers of Uptown Magazine; Gavin Trevan and Chelsea Miller took over and in May 2008, 92.9 KICK-FM was named the number 2 favorite Winnipeg radio station (behind #1 Hot 103) in a poll by readers of the same magazine.

 On January 23, 2012, the CRTC ruled that campus radio stations in Canada must allow for community access similar to a community radio station.
 This move meant that CKIC chose to relinquish their licence due to this decision.
 On July 4, 2012, at 4 PM, the station indeed shut down its operation as an over-the-air broadcaster and turned in the corresponding license to the CRTC.
 There was a considerable reaction to this abandonment of the license, notably from former community members of the station and citizen journalists.
 However, CKIC expected to return as an internet-streaming station for the start of the Fall 2012 semester.